cubomx/azure-associate/network/load-balancer.md

 within the timeout period (31 secs).
 Port, URI, interval, # of failures.
 - **TCP custom probe**: Establishing a successful TCP session to a defined probe port.
 Port, Interval, Unhealthy threshold.

+## Remote Desktop Gateway
+Make RDP connections through firewalls to Remote Desktop servers on your private network.
+You can only use *source IP affinity*.